gravitl/netmaker-docs/advanced-client-install.rst

 ``netsh advfirewall firewall add rule name="Allow from <peer private addr>" dir=in action=allow protocol=ANY remoteip=<peer private addr>``

-If you want to allow all peers access, but do not want to configure firewall rules for all peers, you can configure access for one peer, and set it as a Relay Server.
+If you want to allow all peers access, but do not want to configure firewall rules for all peers, you can configure access for one peer, and set it as a Relay Server from Netmaker GUI.

 Running netclient commands
 ----------------------------

-If running the netclient manually ("netclient join", "netclient checkin", "netclient pull") it should be run from outside of the installed directory, which will be either:
+If running the netclient manually ("netclient install", "netclient join", "netclient pull") it should be run from outside of the installed directory, which will be either:

 - `C:/Program Files/netclient`
 - `C:/ProgramData/netclient`